 How far in advance should we book?
 How many clients do you take on?

 I take on 2-3 birth story clients a month.
 It is best to reserve your date as soon as possible usually around the 20th week of pregnancy.
-Maternity, newborn and brand new sessions should be scheduled around this time.
+Maternity and newborn sessions should be scheduled around this time.
 However, please check in because I may have room for you!!

 How do we secure our due date?

 During your initial inquiry we can briefly chat about your needs, hopes for your birth and package options that best suit your desires.
 Once you are decided on your package you will receive a service agreement to read and sign.
 A $500 initial payment is also due at this time.
 We will meet around 36 weeks of your pregnancy to go over a day of checklist.
 It is best that your partner comes with you so that everyone has a chance to meet and we are all on the same page.
 I will be able to answer our questions that have come up and go over your birth plan.
 I will then be on call starting at 38 weeks.

 Do you have a back-up?
 What if you can't make it?

 Yes I do!
 I always work with a reliable back up photographer, Jill from This Is Family.
 This is a photographer whom I trust and whose work I greatly respect.
 I would use a back-up in case of a family emergency or if two births were happening at the same time.
 Depending on the situation the back up photographer might come for a couple hours or be with you the entire birth.
 We can chat more about back-up photographers at our meeting, at which time you can request to meet her as well.